 More about this story

-When we write versus features, we take in account more than just what the spec sheets look like side-by-side.
+When we write versus features, we take into account more than just what the spec sheets look like side-by-side.
 We're looking at what improvements and updates have been made and what they mean in terms of real-world experience.

 In this case, we have reviewed the Sony Xperia 10 III in full and we've compared it to the information about the Xperia 10 IV that we've been given, as well as what exists in the public domain.